The Nuts and Bolts of Organizing Your Truck, Van, or Supply Trailer

 Standardize the Process

 The simple yet effective tool when deciding how to organize your vehicle space is to Standardize the Process.
 You’ve heard it before – a place for everything and everything in its place.
 Yet, this goes beyond just knowing what is in your own truck.
-When you begin standardizing the process you’ve begun preparing for scaling into a large fleet.
+You’ve prepared for most things, including scaling into a large fleet when you begin standardizing the process.

 Store larger items on the floor or lower compartments.